CyberOrigin2077/open_cyber_glove_retarget_ros2/README.md

 ```

 ### Integration with Glove Visualizer
 This node is designed to work with the `glove_visualizer` package, which publishes hand kinematics data to the `/hand_kinematics_markers` topic.
-Make sure the `hand_display_node` from that package is running:
+Make sure the `hand_display_node` from that package is running.

-## 4. Additional Notes
+## 8. Additional Notes
-- If you want to enable simulation visualization, make sure you have a working SAPIEN installation and set `sim_vis=True` in the code or modify the launch command accordingly.
+- If you want to enable simulation visualization, make sure you have a working SAPIEN installation and use the `--sim-vis` flag.
 - For more details on configuration files and supported robots, refer to the [dex-realtime-retargeting documentation](https://github.com/CyberOrigin2077/dex_realtime_retargeting).

 ---